-There are differences between the Student Progression, Promotion, and Grading Policies (SPP&G) and the Traditional School Guidelines.
+There are differences between the SPP&G policies and the Traditional School Guidelines.
 The current Traditional School Guidelines indicate the following regarding promotion:

 "Students will be expected to pass all of the basic subjects-language arts, mathematics, social studies, and science-in order to be promoted to the next grade.
 Students must pass five of six classes, four of which must be basic subjects.
-Students who do not maintain passing grades will need to successfully complete District-approved course recovery work within the guidelines and timelines established by the local school in order to be promoted to the next grade in the Traditional Program."
+Students who do not maintain passing grades will need to successfully complete district-approved course recovery work within the guidelines and timelines established by the local school in order to be promoted to the next grade in the Traditional Program."

 The guidelines for Traditional Middle Schools in the paragraph above are different from the SPP&G policy that applies to non-traditional middle schools.
 The last line above is bolded here for emphasis.
-When a student faces possible retention in a Traditional School, the Traditional School Counselor must advise the student and parent regarding the differences in the SPP&G Policy and the traditional school's retention guidelines.
-If a student moves from a traditional program to a non-traditional school, the receiving school's Counselor uses the SPP&G policy and their grades from the former school to determine whether they are retained, conditionally promoted, or promoted, and must contact parents regarding grade placement and/or course recovery that may be needed.
+When a student faces possible retention in a Traditional School, the Traditional School counselor must advise the student and parent regarding the differences in the SPP&G policy and the traditional school's retention guidelines.
+If a student moves from a Traditional Program to a non-traditional school, the receiving school's counselor uses the SPP&G policy and his or her grades from the former school to determine whether he or she is retained, conditionally promoted, or promoted and must contact the parents regarding grade placement and/or course recovery that may be needed.